AthiraSPillai/OOPs_concepts_with_JS/readme.md

 console.log("car1: " + car1.id, car1.name) ;

-# ------------ STATIC PROPERTY or CLASS PROPERTY---------//
-## STATIC PROPERTY or CLASS PROPERTY
+# STATIC PROPERTY or CLASS PROPERTY
-The properties that are  defind directly under the class  called Static Property or Class property.
+### The properties that are  defind directly under the class  called Static Property or Class property.
 Its not accessible to the instances but belongs only to Class

 class Car {